civilKaos82/environment-variables-drill-challenge/README.md

 # => "Apprentice"
 ```

 Notice that they have the same values as they did in the terminal.
-So, to make a value like a token accessible in our program, we can set it as an environment variable in the environment in which our program runs.
-In this case, in the terminal.
+So, to make a value like a token accessible in our program, we can set it up as an environment variable.

 ### Release 1:  The Need for a GitHub Access Token